 Other duties might include assessing and fixing rail car damage.
 Rail car-related tasks include checking transmissions, hydraulic components and electrical systems, as well as performing general maintenance checks to ensure both safety and high performance.
 Through education and work experience, railroad technicians might specialize in one area of railroad upkeep, such as electrical maintenance, mechanical maintenance or signal systems operation.

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed rail car repairers was projected to increase by 3% from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed rail car repairers was projected to increase slower than average from 2018-2028 (www.bls.gov).
 The BLS notes that the expansion of railways and continued shipping needs will support the demand for railroad technicians and related professions.
 Most job vacancies in the foreseeable future could arise from workers retiring or switching to other professions.
 In general, individuals who complete postsecondary training programs could find work opportunities more easily than those without an educational background.

-The BLS reported that the average salary for rail car repairers was $54,130 per year in May 2015.
-The rail transportation industry was one of the highest-paying for these repairers at that time, offering an average yearly salary of $57,620.
-Virginia, Maryland and Illinois were the top-paying states for these workers in 2015, paying rail car repairers average salaries of $64,450, $64,320 and $62,480, respectively.
+The BLS reported that the local government was one of the highest-paying for these repairers at that time, offering an average yearly salary of $73,010.
+New York, Alaska and Massachussets were the top-paying states for these workers in 2018, paying rail car repairers average salaries of $71,250, $68,390 and $67,660, respectively.

 Railroad technicians can be responsible for maintaining tracks and railways or working on rail cars.
 They may specialize themselves in one specific aspect of railroad work, such as mechanical maintenance.
 A training program related to the job duties of a railroad technician can provide these technicians with needed experience as well as a boost in employment prospects.